browserengineering/book/book/html.md

 tag named "`meta name=...`".
 The self-closing code isn't triggered because the `<meta>` tag has attributes.

-HTML attributes add information about an element; open tags can have any number of attributes.
+HTML attributes\index{attribute} add information about an element; open tags can have any number of attributes.
 Attribute values can be quoted, unquoted, or omitted entirely.
 Let's focus on basic attribute support, ignoring values that contain whitespace, which are a little complicated.